Wyss/pyre2/README.rst

 except that the stated goal of this version is to be a *drop-in replacement* for the ``re`` module.

+YMMV but for many situations this module performs at least <hand wavy> 2X as fast as ``re``.

-This version differs from `axiak <https://github.com/axiak/pyre2>`_ in the following way:
+This version differs from `axiak <https://github.com/axiak/pyre2>`_ branch in the following way:

-* Python 3 support (no test suite for Python 2 but looks promising)
+* Python 3 support (no test suite for Python 2 but it subjectively works)
 * Uses the type of the pattern to determine the encoding of the output.
 * Builds statically against google/re2 included as a subtree instead of a library::